 Christmas time in Chester is unlike anywhere else, with a wealth of festive activities, food, shopping and performances.
-You can enjoy a hot drink or tasty Christmas snack while strolling under the dazzling Christmas lights, taking in the merry sights and sounds that the city has to offer.
+You can enjoy a hot drink or tasty Christmas snack while strolling under the dazzling Christmas lights, taking in the city’s merry sights and sounds.

 Though this year might look a little different due to COVID-19, the spirit of Christmas will still be alive and well, ready to be enjoyed by all!